rbms-bsc/DCRMR/_pages/Ppdm/Distribution-statement.md

 ## 4.21.5 Fictitious or incorrect information

 <a name="4.21.5.1">4.21.5.1</a> If all information relating to the distribution statement appearing in the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply them at the end of the transcription in square brackets.
-Include the source of this information in a [note on distribution statement](/DCRMR/books/ppdm/Note-on-distribution-statement/).
+Include the source of this information in a note on distribution statement (see [4.216.3.4](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.3.4)).

 ## 4.21.6 Information covered by labels, etc.

 <a name="4.21.6.1">4.21.6.1</a> If any of the original details relating to the distribution statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
-If the original details are visible or otherwise available, transcribe or give them in a [note on distribution statement](/DCRMR/books/ppdm/Note-on-distribution-statement/).
+If the original details are visible or otherwise available, transcribe or give them in a note on distribution statement (see [4.216.3.5](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.3.5)).

 <a name="4.21.6.2">4.21.6.2</a>  For printed materials with manuscript overwrite, use judgment in determining whether or not the overwrite should be transcribed as the distribution statement or as item-specific information.
 In case of doubt, consider the manuscript overwrite to be item-specific information and record is as a [note on item](/DCRMR/books/notes-on-items/Note-on-item/).